WellyG00/active-directory-homelab/README.md

 ## Step 6: User and Group Management

+## Step 6: User and Group Management

+I created multiple domain users and security groups within specific Organizational Units (IT, Sales, and HR) in Active Directory.

-I created domain users and groups and assigned group memberships to simulate access control.
+Users were organized based on department to reflect a real world business structure.
+I also created security groups such as IT Support and Sales Users, and assigned users to these groups to simulate access control and permission management.

+This step demonstrates hands on experience with account creation, group based access control, and basic identity management tasks commonly performed in Tier 1 IT support roles.

 ![IT Users](screenshots/07a-it-users.png)
 ![Sales Users](screenshots/07b-sales-users.png)